Company Name: Zrii

 Based on this pattern, there is a potential to earn a lot of money but only if you can get a large and well-performing team.

 That is the underlying issue with MLMs.
-Most members struggle considerable to get that far and may fail to make many sales at all.
-This makes sense, because direct sales is a tough process at the best of times and it’s even harder when you’re promoting a product that people don’t really care about.
+Most members struggle considerably to get that far and may fail to make many sales at all.
+This makes sense because direct sales is a tough process at the best of times and it’s even harder when you’re promoting a product that people don’t really care about.

 The reality is that most people struggle to make sales and end up annoying friends and family to get them to buy products.

 The company makes the whole process sound better than it is by providing the following income disclosure for 2014.
 I’m only showing the first few ranks in their table, but the income gets higher as you go and the percent of distributors in each rank gets lower.